Jennifer is a filmmaker and movie conoseaur. She loves looking for "easter eggs", symbolism, and hidden theological messages in movies.

 Humanism vs. Love

 Interstellar uses specifically Christian imagery, to create its own answer to man's deepest questions.
 However, the story presents a tension between the sterile, chaotic system of evolution and the scientific irrationality of love.

 This is best represented in the scene where Cooper and Brand are debating which of two planets they should aim their spacecraft at, having only time to choose one or the other.
 Brand reveals that she has a personal stake in traveling to Wolf's planet because he was her boyfriend.
 However, Science—the hard evidence—points to Mann's planet as being the best for sustaining life.

 There is No Utility to Love

 Cooper states a utilitarian view of science; if something doesn't have a use, then there is no purpose.
 Brand tells him, "love isn't something that we invented.
 It's observable.
 Powerful.
 It has to mean something."
 Cooper counters back at her, "Love has meaning, yes.
 Social utility, social bonding, child rearing."
-To that, Brand asks what possible social utility could there be in loving those who have past.
+To that, Brand asks what possible social utility could there be in loving those who have passed.
 Then, she jumps into her speech on how love is transcendent: